WordPress/openverse/catalog/DAGs.md

 - batch_size: int number of records to process in each batch.
 By default, 10_000
 - update_timeout: int number of seconds to run an individual batch update before timing out.
 By default, 3600 (or one hour)
-- batch_start: int index into the temp table at which to start the update.
-By default, this is 0 and all rows in the temp table are updated.
 - resume_update: boolean indicating whether to attempt to resume an update using an existing temp table matching the `query_id`.
 When True, a new temp table is not created.